DaDevFox/KC_ModFramework/ReskinGuide.md

 When you add buildings to a collection, the framework will reskin them as usual, and if there is more than one reskin for the same building, it will randomize the reskin for that building each time it is placed, allowing for visual variety.

 This all works within the same collection, but what if you want a set of collections that all have an overarching theme, and should work together?
 For that you have to now consider *Compatability*.
-When you create a collection, part of the information you must fill ou tis a *Compatability Identifier*.
+When you create a collection, part of the information you must fill out is a *Compatability Identifier*.
 This is an ID that the Framework uses to determine which collections can mix and match with each other, and which shouldn't.

 Usually when you give a Compatability Identifier it's the mod name, or if you want a themed modpack, some kind of name such as "My Wonderful Modpack".